A heart-wrenching story of survival, transformation and ultimate redemption

 Iñárritu and Lubezki made several key decisions early on that set the rules for the production and resulted in a cinematic experience you will never forget.

-They decided to shoot the film chronologically, to maintain the natural flow of Glass’s journey, and committed to shooting the film relying on only the sun and firelight, bringing in no artificial lighting from later centuries, and working with the light of nature in creative ways.
+They decided to shoot the film chronologically, to maintain the natural flow of Glass’s journey, and committed to shooting the film relying on on only the sun and firelight, bringing in no artificial lighting from later centuries, and working with the light of nature in creative ways.
 Finally, they wanted to explore the long, fluid, continuous shots they’ve become known for to a very different kind of effect than in Birdman.

-Shooting outdoors in Canada and Argentina, in snow, wind and often at high altitude, the cast and crew of The Revenant faced remnants of the same dangers and conditions that people living in the South Dakota region of 1823 would have faced.
+Shooting outdoors in Canada and Argentina, in snow, wind and often at high altitudes, the cast and crew of The Revenant faced remnants of the same dangers and conditions that people living in the South Dakota region of 1823 would have faced.

-This was by design to further inspire an authentic wellspring of storytelling and to put audiences into the very center of a wilderness, which is not a park but a zone of mortal peril where survival is not guaranteed.
+This was by design to further inspire an authentic wellspring of storytelling and to put audiences into the very centre of a wilderness, which is not a park but a zone of mortal peril where survival is not guaranteed.

-“Today, we’ve really lost touch, or we’ve lost the intimate kind of contact with the natural world that these trappers had then,”says Iñárritu ‘’Yet the wilderness is always a part of us — we are clouds, we are rivers, we are formed by the same elements.
+“Today, we’ve really lost touch, or we’ve lost the intimate kind of contact with the natural world that these trappers had then,” says Iñárritu ‘’Yet the wilderness is always a part of us — we are clouds, we are rivers, we are formed by the same elements.
 I think when you see these places, there is a connection there that reminds you where you come from and where you are going.
 One of the blessings of the film was being able to bring environments that do that to the screen,” says.

 It was a daunting task finding landscapes and weather raw enough to replicate the American West of 1823 was daunting, and it took Iñárritu and his team five years to get it right.